lubuntu-team/manual/source/2/2.5/2.5.1/K3b.rst

 To eject the disc from your drive press :menuselection:`Device --> Eject`.
 To view information on the disc you have inserted :menuselection:`Device --> Media Info`.
 If you want to lower noise from the spinning of optical drives :menuselection:`Device --> Set Read Speed...` and set a lower number to make the disk spin slower in CD or DVD players for less noise.

-If you have a rewriteable disc you can open the dialog to erase the data from it from the :guilabel:`Format` button or :menuselection:`Tools --> Format/Erase rewritable disk...`.
+If you have a rewritable disc you can open the dialog to erase the data from it from the :guilabel:`Format` button or :menuselection:`Tools --> Format/Erase rewritable disk...`.

 If you insert an audio cd you can see what is in thee drive as it will show what the disk is in the upper left corner.
 If you want to Rip a CD or copy its contents to your computer :menuselection:`Tools --> Rip Audio CD`.
 Then the files will be selected and a button for :guilabel:`Start Ripping` will appear.
 To change what kind of file to save your files copied to your computer is under the :guilabel:`Filetype` drop down menu.
 To toggle whether to create a playlist based on the different tracks on the CD check/uncheck the :guilabel:`Create m3u playlist` for all the files on the disc.
 To choose where to save your files press the :guilabel:`Target Folder` or press the upward pointing arrow to bring a dialog box to choose where to save the file.
 To actually rip the media press the :guilabel:`Start ripping` button.